biblibre/omeka-s-module-Alto/README.md

-- Batch import is very limited at the moment: it requires that the ALTO file has the same basename than the media filename (for instance, `PAGE0001.png` and `PAGE00001.xml`).
+- Batch import is very limited at the moment: it requires that the ALTO file has the same basename than the media filename (for instance, `PAGE0001.png` and `PAGE00001.xml` or `PAGE00001.alto.xml`).
 This should change in a future version

 ## How to contribute